Stock Split Calculator

 1:2 (Reverse) Two shares consolidate into one; price doubles.

-Example
+Stock Split Example

-Why Investors Watch Splits
+Why Investors Watch Stock Splits

-Limitations and Assumptions
+Stock Split Limitations and Assumptions

 Forward example: enter 2:1 and choose Forward Split.
-To model a 1-for-10 reverse split with this form, enter 10:1 and choose Reverse Split.
+To model a 1-for-10 reverse stock split with this form, enter 10:1 and choose Reverse Split.

 Mini-Game: Split Decision Desk

-This optional canvas game turns split arithmetic into a fast trading-desk drill.
+This optional canvas game turns stock split arithmetic into a fast trading-desk drill.
 A stock card drops into view with a current share count, a current price, and a split announcement.
 Two candidate post-split outcomes appear on the left and right pads.
 Tap or click the correct pad, or use the left and right arrow keys, before the card reaches the deadline line.
 Early rounds stick to easy ratios, then the desk adds fractional splits, reverse splits, and a faster closing-bell pace.
 Your job is not to predict the market.
 It is to preserve the math by routing each stock to the correct post-split outcome.

 Score0